Skip to the Main Content

 Posted by John Baez

 Long-time readers of the nn-Category Café may find little new in this post.
-I’ve been meaning to write a sprawling book on combinatorics using categories, but here I’m trying to explain the use of species and illustrate them with a nontrivial example in less than an hour.
-That leaves two hours to go deeper.
+I’ve been meaning to write a sprawling book on combinatorics using categories, but here I’m trying to explain the use of species and illustrate them with a nontrivial example in less than 1.5 hours.
+That leaves three hours to go deeper.

 Combinatorics, or at least part of it, is the art of counting.
 For example: how many derangements does a set with nn elements have?
 A derangement is a bijection